-7.2.1 Building height
+6.2.1 Building height

-The maximum building envelope height of the development is RL 28.00 AHD capable of accommodating 4 levels including parking and loading activities.
+The maximum building height is RL 28 AHD with the height of the roof variable reflecting the innovative roof design.
+This is consistent with the Concept DA drawings.
 The height of the development is compatible with the height of trees in Wentworth Park and the width of the street.
 The building height is similar to the height of the existing industrial structures at the western end of the site.

-7.2.2 Boundary setbacks
+6.2.2 Boundary setbacks

-The building envelope is setback from Bridge Road by approximately 10 metres providing the opportunity for an enhanced landscape promenade and public access area providing a landscaped and accessible setting to Wentworth Park.
-It will accommodate pedestrian and, cycle paths, landscaping and vehicle drop-off area.
+The building is setback from Bridge Road by approximately 12 metres providing the opportunity for an enhanced landscape promenade and public access area providing a landscaped and accessible setting to Wentworth Park.
+At ground level the building is setback from the new kerb line by varying distances between 12 and 15 metres accommodating pedestrian and, cycle paths, landscaping, bike parking and vehicle drop-off area.